trevans24/modeling-tunr/readme.md

 * Replace the `<username>` field with your local Mac username
 * Look at `db/dbSetup.js`.
 Get a basic idea for what it is doing, then run it with `node`.
 * Run nodemon on `server.js`
-* Check out the functionality for viewing, adding, and updating artists.
+* Open your app in Chrome and check out the functionality for viewing, adding, and updating artists.
 * For reference, check the [Sequelize Docs](http://docs.sequelizejs.com/en/latest/) throughout this lab
 * Lean heavily on your `starter-code`, but go slowly--one function, one route at a time
 * Make sure you test early and often, preferably multiple times per step (bullet point)